 "DEMOGRAPHIC RATING" means a rating process that adjusts the community rate for a specific small group, based on that small group's deviation from the average age and gender in the community rate.

-“EXPERIENCE RATING” means a rating process that adjusts the community rate for a specific small group, based on the deviation of the group’s own claim experience from the average claim experience in the community rate.
-The definition recognizes that an experience rating formula for small groups may give only partial credit to the group’s own experience in any experience rating plan.
+"EXPERIENCE RATING" means a rating process that adjusts the community rate for a specific small group, based on the deviation of the group's own claim experience from the average claim experience in the community rate.
+The definition recognizes that an experience rating formula for small groups may give only partial credit to the group's own experience In any experlence rating plan.

 "GEOGRAPHIC AREA RATING" means a rating process that adjusts the community rate for a specific small group, based on the deviation of the claims experience in the area in which the group is located from the average claims experience in the community rate.

 "INDUSTRY RATING" means a rating process that adjusts the community rate for a specific small group, based upon the deviation of the experience of its industrial classification from the average experience in the community rate.